gnowland/starterWebpack/README.md

     yarn
     ```

-3. Which will bring to your disposal two main build commands:
+3. Which will bring to your disposal these main build commands:

     1. **Dev**

-        starts browsersync, compiles your js and scss, creates sourcemaps and watches for file changes
+        starts browsersync, compiles your js and scss, creates source maps and reloads on file changes (JS/CSS/HTML)

         ```bash
         yarn dev
+        ```

+    1 **Dev with PHP**

+        starts PHP CLI built-in web server, browsersync as proxy, compiles your js and scss, creates source maps and reloads on file changes (JS/CSS/HTML/PHP)

+        ```bash
+        yarn dev-php
         ```

     2. **Dist**